-Facility Description Manage Package Baselines Click on this option to open the 'Package Baselines' dialog, which you can use to capture the state of development of the Specification Package at any appropriate point in time, as a Baseline.
-You can then compare the current state of the Package with a previously-captured Baseline and establish the changes that have been made since that Baseline was made.
+Facility Description Manage Package Baselines Press Ctrl+Alt+B or click on the 'Design > Model > Manage > Manage Baselines' ribbon option to open the 'Baselines' dialog, which you can use to capture the state of development of the Specification Package, as a Baseline.
+At a later point, you can compare the current state of the Package with this captured Baseline (or another one) and establish the changes that have been made since that Baseline was made.
 You can also roll back any of the changes that you do not want to keep.
-View Audit Trail Click on this option to display the Audit View and the 'Audit History' tab of the System Output window.
-You can use the Audit View initially to turn on and configure Auditing, and then to perform audit checks on changes to the elements and connectors in the Specification Package (which might include changes to objects other than those of the Specification element type).
+View Audit Trail Click on the 'Configure > Model > Auditing' ribbon option to display the Audit View and the 'Audit History' tab of the System Output window.
+You can use the Audit View initially to You can use the Audit View initially to turn on and configure Auditing, and then to perform audit checks on changes to the elements and connectors in the Specification Package (which might include changes to objects other than those of the Specification element type).
 The results of the audit check are displayed both in the Audit View and in the System Output window.
-Resources Click on this option to display the Resource Allocation window.
-You can use this window to define and allocate work for the people (resources) working on the Specification Package, either at Package level or at element level (select an element on the Specification Manager before defining the work).
-You can also select the Risk window, Effort window and Metrics window to define other aspects of work on an element.
-Once you have allocated a resource or defined a risk, an icon displays on the element row in the corresponding column of the Specification Manager, and in the 'All Indicators' column.
-You can double-click on the icon to redisplay the appropriate Project Management window and review the record, and to add more records if necessary.